fabnavarro/rwavelet/README.md

 Getting started
 ---------------

 Here is an example of denoising of an experimental nuclear magnetic resonance (NMR) spectrum.
-We start by loading the data.
+We start by loading the data:

 ``` r
 data("RaphNMR")